 “I think a great building reaches into the folklore, if that is the right word, of the people it serves,” Mrs. Kennedy wrote to Pei in 1981.

 “I hope it touches you the way it has affected the lives of all who live near it or discover it as they come to Boston by land, sea or air. . . .
 You made that possible for Jack.
 I will always think of it as a monument to your spirit—to your humanity and perseverance. . . .
 With my deepest thanks that stretch back through the years, and with much love, Jackie.”

 This letter must have been very rewarding, especially after all the challenges Pei had to overcome during this project.

 The Prints and Photographs Division holds visual materials from the I. M. Pei Papers.
 Additional materials will be transferred from the Manuscript Division this year.

 The I. M. Pei Papers are available for research in the Manuscript Division.
-A finding aid for the collection is being prepared and will be available by the end of this year.

 The Motion Picture, Broadcasting and Recorded Sound Division holds transcripts and photographs from the John Peter Collection (1951–95), including an interview with Pei.

 Subscribe to the blog— it’s free! — and the largest library in world history will send cool stories straight to your inbox.